ShlomiShatz/WhatsDownAndroid/README.md

 - Go to the setting page - same one that was presented above.
 - Log out of the app - clicking this will move you to the login page.
 Make sure to log out properly every time you want to connect from another user!
 #### Chatting page - chat
-The right side shows the chat itself, you can write messages to your contact and see what they write back.
-There is also a **delete** button that will delete the contact and all the messages between.
-On the right top side there is a Log Out button, it will redirect you to the login page.
+After clicking on the contact, you will be redirected to the chatting area.
+Here, you can see the conversation between you and the contact.
+In order to write a message - enter it in the textfield and click on the *send* button.
+If the contact writes you a message - you will see it in real-time.
+In order to go back to the contact list, click the *arrow* button on top.
 ### Important Note
-The server uses web sockets to communicate, every message sent will appear in both of the chats, adding a person will make the chat appear on both sides, and **deletting a chat will erase the chat in BOTH sides**.
+The server uses web sockets and Firebase to communicate, every message sent will appear in both of the chats, adding a person will make the chat appear on both sides, and **deletting a chat will erase the chat in BOTH sides**.
 ## Technologies Used
-This project contains front-end and back-end implementations, using:
+This project contains front-end, back-end and mobile implementations, using:
 - Javascript, HTML, CSS
 - Bootstrap
 - React
 - Socket.io
 - MongoDB (Mongoose)
 - NodeJS (Express)
+- Java
+- Firebase
+- Android Rooms

 The server was designed by MVC architecturea.